What is Attendance Allowance?

-- They are of state pension age.
+- You're of state pension age

-- They have needed the required level of ‘care and supervision’ for six months before becoming entitled to claim Attendance Allowance (unless claiming under special rules for the terminally ill).
+- You have needed the required level of ‘care and supervision’ for six months before becoming entitled to claim Attendance Allowance (unless claiming under special rules for the terminally ill).
 Those six months can include the period before reaching pension age.

 You can’t get Attendance Allowance if:

-- you already get Personal Independence Payment (PIP) or Disability Living Allowance.
+- You already get Personal Independence Payment (PIP) or Disability Living Allowance.